BroadbandForum/usp/specification/messages/index.md

 `repeated string param_paths`

-This field is a set of Object Paths, Instance Paths, Parameter Paths, or Search Paths to Objects, Object Instances, and Parameters in an Agent’s Instantiated Data Model.
+This field is a set of Object Paths, Object Instance Paths, Parameter Paths, or Search Paths to Objects and Parameters in an Agent’s Instantiated Data Model.

 #### Get Response fields